Random Drug Testing in the Workplace: Rights, Requirements and Compliance

 Random drug testing laws and requirements

 Different laws regulate random drug testing depending on the state, industry, and even specific substances being tested.
-It’s important for employers to understand the random drug testing laws in the jurisdictions in which they have employees, to ensure compliance with the federal, state and local requirements.
+Unionized workplaces also must meet the requirements set for them.
+It’s important for employers to understand the random drug testing laws in the jurisdictions in which they have employees to comply with federal, state and local requirements.

 DOT regulations